 SECTION 8 - Steamships - As the number of steamships in my shop has grown, I saw fit to add this section to make them easier to find.
 Some of these are historical ships, but most are my own creations.
 There is some overlap of this section with sailing ships, given that sailing steamers were quite common during the 19th century.

 SECTION 9 - Steampunk Airships - As I get time (and inspiration), this section will fill up with all kinds of crazy designs.
 Right now, there isn't much here, but the introduction of black high-definition acrylate should open up a world of possibilities that simply didn't exist before in 1/1000 scale.
 This section, more than anything else, needs input from other designers (preferably fellow steampunks who don't have a Frankenstein's Monster of a computer to run CAD software, as I do).

-SECTION 11 - Miscellaneous Parts - this section contains components for models other than tanks.
+SECTION 12 - Miscellaneous Parts - this section contains components for models other than tanks or sailing ships.